Skip to content

 What are club and society elections?

 Student groups are led by a committee who work to organise events and bring students together.
-To make sure that everyone has an opportunity to become a committee member, club and society members will vote to elect their new committee leaders every year.
-Typically Club and Society Elections are held in Winter Term, unless you're a new or postgraduate group.
+To make sure that everyone has an opportunity to become a committee member, Club and Society members vote to elect their new committee leaders each year.
+Typically, Club and Society Elections are held in Winter Term, unless you're a new or postgraduate group.

 How do they work?

 • All elections will run online, through the SU website.
-No elections/ voting are permitted to take place in person, however you are welcome to host hustings where nominees discuss their manifestos.
-Please submit an event form for this!
+No elections are permitted to take place in person, but you're welcome to host an election hustings where nominees discuss their manifestos / address potential voters.
+Please submit an event form for these if you do want to host one.

-• SU staff will set up the elections and email all of your group's members with information about nominations and voting, and the results that follow.
+• All elections will be set up for you, and all of your group's members will be emailed with information about nominations, voting, and the results that follow.

-• All you need to do is promote the elections to your members, and encourage people to nominate themselves for roles!
+• All you need to do from your end is promote the elections to your members, and encourage people to nominate themselves for roles.

 CORE ROLES

-There are three core roles that every affiliated group must have:
+There are 3 core roles that every affiliated group must have:

-Presidents are routinely responsible for the overseeing of the whole club or society and their activities including events, finances, and engaging new members throughout the year.
+Presidents are routinely responsible for the overseeing of the whole Club/Society, and their activities including events, finances, and engaging new members throughout the year.

-Treasurers are routinely responsible for the overseeing of the club or society finances for the year, including budgeting for small and large scale events, as well as ensuring that membership funds are spent appropriately to benefit all members.
+Treasurers are routinely responsible for the overseeing of the Club/Society finances for the year, including budgeting for small and large scale events, as well as ensuring that membership funds are spent appropriately to benefit all members.

-Secretaries are required to support the President and Treasurer where necessary, including planning events, chairing committee meetings and distributing notes from these meetings where needed.
-They may also be responsible for planning social events for the members of the club or society.
+Secretaries are required to support the President and Treasurer where necessary, including in the planning of events, the chairing of committee meetings, and the distributing of notes from these meetings where needed.
+They may also be responsible for planning social events for the group's members.

 WHY BE ON A COMMITTEE?